Tanujarora100/Devops-Interview-Notes/Linux/Sysadmin/Process.md

 ### Special PID Values in `kill`
 - **`-1`**:
-  - kill -1 pid will kill all the process except the init process itself.
+  - kill -1 pid will kill all the `process except the init process itself`.
   - init process is also not killed by -1 but all other process which user has the permission to signal will be killed.
 - **`0`**:
-  - This PID will be in such a group
+  - This `PID will be in such a group`
-  - By Zero send we can send the signal to all processes in the same process group.
+  - By Zero send we can send the signal to `all processes in the same process group`.

 - **Negative values less than -1**
   - any other negative value less than 1 will be considered as a process group id and this signal will be send to all processes in the that particular process group.